tsedio/tsed/docs/docs/exceptions.md

 # Exceptions

 Ts.ED http exceptions provide classes to throw standard HTTP exceptions.
 These exceptions can be used on Controller, Middleware or injectable Service.
-Emitted exceptions will be handle by the @@PlatformExceptionMiddleware@@ and formatted to an Express response with the right status code and headers.
+Emitted exceptions will be handled by the @@PlatformExceptionMiddleware@@ and formatted to an Express response with the right status code and headers.

-An other thing.
+And another thing.
 This module can be used with a pure Express application.

 ## Installation